Lynch Law Firm, PLLC

 What I've Learned from Workplace Investigations

 2017 was an intense year for workplace investigations.
-It is the year that the proverbial curtain was opened and all the world became aware of the harassment that takes place in certain industries.
-It is the year that we saw powerful men finally fall because of their lewd actions and their inappropriate use of power.
-While 2017 brought workplace harassment into the forefront, workplace investigators have been quietly working to stop harassment and discrimination in its tracks for decades.
+It was the year that the proverbial curtain opened and the entire world became aware of the harassment occuring in certain industries.
+We saw powerful men finally fall because of their lewd actions and their inappropriate use of power.
+While 2017 brought workplace harassment into the forefront, workplace investigators had been quietly working to stop harassment and discrimination in its tracks for decades.
 Every workplace investigator learns as they go, as each case is unique, but every investigator knows these facts to be true.

 Emotions will run high

 Emotion is at the heart of every workplace investigation, whether you are investigating a sexual harassment claim, a fraud case, or a discrimination complaint.
 All parties involved are emotionally invested in the outcome and tempers can flare.
 It is essential, as an investigator, to anticipate the emotional aspects of the case, as well as the facts you need as an investigator.
 By attending to emotional issues alongside your obligations to your client, you can garner more trust from the people you are working with, which can lead to a more efficient investigation overall.

 Companies that fail to have discrimination and harassment policies in place are more likely to run into issues with workplace investigations.
 It is vital that every business has policies and procedures in place for misconduct that are spelled out for all staff.
 Additionally, it is imperative that there is a transparent system in place for filing complaints.
 By ensuring your team has a way to reach management and discuss potential issues, you can lower your instances of litigation for workplace disputes.
 Such procedures also relieve tension in the workplace.
 In particular, 2017 taught us that there needs to be a system for complaining about the people at the top of the company.